 Where to stay in Dumfries

-The Holiday Inn Dumfries* is a bit out of town, but its beautiful setting in 85 acres of parkland makes up for the 30-minute walk (or 15-minute bus ride) to get there.
+The Holiday Inn Dumfries* is a bit out of town, but its beautiful setting in 85 acres of parkland makes up for the 30-minute walk (or 15-minute bus ride).
 It’s part of the Crichton estate, with former Victorian hospital buildings now home to universities and businesses surrounded by gardens.
 The hotel has a bar and restaurant, and is a couple of minutes’ walk to Neuros leisure centre, which has a swimming pool, steam room and café.

 Where to eat and drink in Dumfries

-Drink a toast to Burns with a dram or two in The Globe – the pub’s new owners also run the nearby Annadale Distillery so it would be rude not to.
+Drink a toast to Burns with a dram or two in The Globe – the pub’s owners also run the nearby Annadale Distillery so it would be rude not to.
 Dumfries is good for traditional pub grub.
 Try the Cavens Arms for real ales – it’s won multiple CAMRA awards – and big portions.
 Or if you’re staying at the Crichton, the Swan in Kingholm Quay is just a short walk away, and from there it’s a lovely 30-minute walk along the river to Dock Park.